-Ruling of Adultery & Fornication, as mentioned in the holy Quran
+The Ruling of Adultery & Fornication, as Mentioned in the Holy Quran

-Rape has been described as ‘forceful illicit sex’ otherwise known as zina al-zibr, as mentioned within traditional Islamic scriptures.
+Rape has been described as ‘forceful illicit sex’ otherwise known as zina Al-Zibr, as mentioned within traditional Islamic scriptures.
 Other renowned hadiths also talk about rape.
-One of the popular hadiths mentions, a rapist should be put through stoning.
-Also, there isn’t any need for eyewitnesses or other sort of punishment.
+One of the popular hadiths mentions a rapist should be put through stoning.
+Also, there isn’t any need for eyewitnesses or other sorts of punishment.

 The aforementioned hadith strictly declares that rape of either a slave of free women is considered as Zina.

 The holy Quran strictly condemns attraction towards same-sex.
-So, any homosexual relationship is strictly forbidden is Islam.
+So, any homosexual relationship is strictly forbidden in Islam.

 As mentioned in various hadiths, beastiality falls under the category of Zina and it needs to be punished by execution of the man or woman who’s been accused of committing such an act along with the animal.

 In Islam, under the Shariah, it is unlawful to shed a Muslim’s blood except for these 3 sins